-The typical home in Burlingame Gardens is an older 2-bedroom, 1-bath home in the $1 million price range.
+The typical home in Burlingame Gardens is an older 2-bedroom, 1-bath home in the $1.5 million price range.
 These are usually very old homes (pre-1950) of smaller sizes than most of us have become accustomed to, but the schools are great and the location works well for commuters.
-There are a lot of rentals in the neighborhood as well.

 Burlingame Terrace borders two of the main Burlingame downtown areas: Broadway Avenue and Burlingame Avenue.
 Paloma Playground is a small jungle-gym in the neighborhood, and across California Avenue is Washington Park and the Jules Francard Grove of Heritage Eucalyptus trees.

 Burlingame Terrace is also close to Burlingame High School, the aquatic park and many other sports facilities is has to offer.

 Burlingame terrace is home to smaller “bungalow” style homes and many of them were built in the pre-WWII era.
 These homes do not have much by way of large lots or backyards and homes are quite close in proximity to their neighbors — but it this does give the location a certain cozy feel.
 The elementary school for the neighborhood is McKinley Elementary